FEniCS/dolfinx/README.md

 ### conda

+Conda is the recommended install method for most regular users.

 To install the latest stable release of the Python interface, with pyvista support for visualisation, using [conda](https://conda.io):
 ```shell